Internal attack surface

 • Widgets - click View results or View all query results, then click Menu > View graph.

 This graphical view displays the node and any nodes that have a direct relationship.
 The graph shows a relationship between nodes as an edge (a line between nodes).
-You can click an edge to see the property name and direction for the relationship.
+You can click an edge to see the property name and direction for the relationship.",

-2. Click Filter in a column header.
+2. Click Filter in the Sources column header.

 3. Click Filter by source.

-Interacting with assets
+Interact with assets or identities

 Trigger a workflow